Windows Defender Antivirus compatibility

 |Active mode||Windows Defender AV is used as the antivirus app on the machine.
 All configuration made with Configuration Manager, Group Policy, Intune, or other management products will apply.
 Files will be scanned and threats remediated, and detection information will be reported in your configuration tool (such as Configuration Manager or the Windows Defender AV app on the machine itself).|

-Passive mode is enabled if you are enrolled in Windows Defender ATP because the service requires common information sharing from the Windows Defender AV service in order to properly monitor your devices and network for intrusion attempts and attacks.
+If you are enrolled in Microsoft Defender ATP and you are using a third party antimalware product then passive mode is enabled because the service requires common information sharing from the Windows Defender AV service in order to properly monitor your devices and network for intrusion attempts and attacks.

-Automatic disabled mode is enabled so that if the protection offered by a third-party antivirus product goes out of date, is not updated, or stops providing real-time protection from viruses, malware, and other threats, Windows Defender AV will automatically enable itself to ensure antivirus protection is maintained on the endpoint.
+Automatic disabled mode is enabled so that if the protection offered by a third-party antivirus product expires or otherwise stops providing real-time protection from viruses, malware or other threats, Windows Defender AV will automatically enable itself to ensure antivirus protection is maintained on the endpoint.
 It also allows you to enable limited periodic scanning, which uses the Windows Defender AV engine to periodically check for threats in addition to your main antivirus app.

 In passive and automatic disabled mode, you can still manage updates for Windows Defender AV, however you can't move Windows Defender AV into the normal active mode if your endpoints have an up-to-date third-party product providing real-time protection from malware.